 After guided solar farm tours (led by Flow Power Senior Electrical Engineer and Project Lead Mark Raymond) guests enjoyed truly inspiring presentations from Flow Power COO Byron Serjeantson; Repower Shoalhaven Chair Walter Moore; City of Sydney CEO Monica Barone and Shoalhaven City Council Mayor Amanda Findley.

-With timely references to the recent COP26 conference, all speakers highlighted the purpose and power of the project: powering the Shoalhaven region and The City of Sydney with locally produced clean energy, providing jobs, championing renewables and Australia’s energy transition.
+With timely references to the recent COP26 conference, all speakers highlighted the purpose and power of the project: increasing the pool of renewable energy available – including to customers in the Shoalhaven region and The City of Sydney through purchase power agreements – with locally produced clean energy, providing jobs, championing renewables and Australia’s energy transition.

 “The realisation of this project is quite literally the result of people power.
 Where local communities are looking at the climate crisis and asking ‘What can we do’, The City will support them where we can.”